-Firstly, ensure the date you joined the scheme is accurate, along with your pay.
-The pay will not necessarily correspond to your payslip as the NHS TRS should be showing the previous tax year’s income.
-The pay should be reflective of all superannuated income.
+1) Ensure that the date you joined the scheme is correct along with your pay.
+Your pay will not necessarily correspond with your payslips, as the Total Reward Statement could be showing the previous tax year’s income.
+The pay should be reflective of all your superannuated income.

-This figure is the amount you can withdraw as one lump sum at the normal retirement age.
+The amount you can withdraw from your pension as a one-off lump sum at the normal retirement age.

 Adult dependent pension

-This amount relates to how much a partner or dependant can get on an annual basis if the member were to die.
-The member needs to be actively contributing to the NHS pension at the time of death.
-This figure is only an estimate as the exact amount will vary depending on many circumstances.
-Children may be eligible for a children’s pension which they will receive up to their 23rd birthday.
+This section shows the amount a partner or dependent will receive annually if a scheme member (you) were to die.
+As a member, you need to be actively contributing to the NHS pension at the time of death.
+The figure is only an estimate as there could be a few variables before an exact figure can be calculated.
+Children may also be eligible for a children’s pension, which they could receive up to their 23rd birthday.